 A pitcher is deemed to be a started pitcher after throwing one pitch at the start of the game.

-In baseball, up to six teams may be used in a parlay with a maximum of four underdogs.
+In baseball, up to ten teams may be used in a parlay with a maximum of ten underdogs.
+The maximum payout shall not exceed 720 to 1.
 Totals may also be included in parlays.
 In a parlay. all teams chosen must win or the bet is a loser.
 In the event of a rain-out, cancellation or tie, the parlay is reduced to the next lowest number of games, For example, a four-team parlay with one rain-out game becomes a three team parlay; a two-team parlay with one rain-out game becomes a straight bet on the remaining game.